QUICK ACCESS: Workers’ compensation claim form DWC 1

 Workers’ compensation is a state-mandated program for employees who become injured or ill in the course of their employment.
 All employees are automatically eligible the first day of employment, as are registered volunteers.
 (Contractors and temporary agency employees are not covered under USC’s workers’ compensation.)
 USC’s workers’ comp claims are handled and paid directly by Broadspire, a third party administrator.

-The Worker’s Compensation Policy was designed by the university to provide all eligible individuals with information and a clear understanding of California’s regulations, guidelines, and reporting requirements when filing a workers’ compensation claim.
+The Worker’s Compensation Policy was designed by the university to provide all eligible individuals with information and a clear understanding of federal and state regulations, guidelines, and reporting requirements when filing a workers’ compensation claim.

 These infographics are designed to provide individuals with essential information at a glance.
 You can clearly identify what steps to take in the event of a workplace injury, along with information on whom to contact with further questions.